jomulder/BFpack/cran-comments.md

-# Version 0.3.1
+# Version 0.3.2
-* New extension for BF for rma.uni object (metafor package) for Bayesian meta-analysis
-* BF for lmerMod object extended to unbalanced data
-* vignettes were added
+* Important changes in the presentation of the output.
+* Version accepted for publication in Journal of Statistical Software.
 * Bugs fixes

 ## Test environments